bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## Class V: Storefront REST APIs
 ### Customer Login API

-The Customer Login API facilitates alternative sign-in methods by letting your app generate JWTs that authenticate customers to BigCommerce's servers.
-Create an app OAuth API account to use the Customer Login API for single sign-on.

-For OAuth scope and implementation details, consult [Customer Login API](/api-docs/storefront/customer-login-api) and [SSO API Reference](/api-reference/storefront/customer-login-sso).

 ### Current Customer API

-The Current Customer API enables your app or script to request BigCommerce-generated JWTs that will confirm a customer's identity and logged-in status.
-Create an app OAuth API account to use the Current Customer API.

-For OAuth scope and implementation details, consult [Current Customer API](/api-docs/storefront/current-customer-api) and [Get Current Customer](/api-reference/storefront/current-customers/current-customers/getcurrentcustomer).

-### Unauthenticated Storefront API endpoints
+## Unauthenticated endpoints: the Storefront APIs

-The Storefront API allows you to make client-side requests for carts, checkouts, and orders using JavaScript or an alternative language that compiles to run in the browser.
-It's a convenience collection of operations that affect one customer at a time.
+The Storefront APIs allow you to make client-side requests for carts, checkouts, and orders using JavaScript or an alternative language that compiles to run in the browser.
+They are a convenience collection of operations that affect one customer at a time.
 These endpoints are unauthenticated and may be low-risk for your store's use case.
 You can perform authenticated versions of the same operations using GraphQL or the Store Management REST APIs.